 DeMuth, a fifth round pick of the Brewers, started out playing rookie league ball in Helena (Mt.) in the Pioneer League.
 He played in 15 games, hit .403 (25-of-62) with three doubles, one triple, one home run and six RBI.
 On July 6, he was called up to the Wisconsin Timber Rattlers of the Class A Midwest League.
-He played has played in 12 games there through Saturday.
-DeMuth is struggling a litte bit a the plate, hitting .200 with one double, one triple and five RBI. hitting .259 with one double and five RBI.
+He played in eight games there through Saturday.
+DeMuth is hitting .259 with one double and five RBI.
+Overall in 23 games in the minors, he is hitting .360.

 DeNato, a 19th round pick by the Phillies, started out playing for Williamsport (Pa.) in the same league as Travis.
 He pitched eight games with a 3.18 ERA and had a 2-0 record.
 On July 13, he was moved to the Lakewood Blue Claws in the Class A South Atlantic League.
-There he has appeared in four games, has a 1-1 record, and a 1.04 ERA in eight and two-thirds innings pitched.
+There he has appeared in two games, has a 1-0 record, and hasn’t allowed an earned run in 5 1/3 innings pitched.

 Check AllHoosisers.com each Saturday for an update on how the these three plus Schwarber are doing in their first seasons of minor league baseball.